-Unum Limited does not participate in joint ventures or associates.
+UL does not participate in joint ventures or associates.
 The only type of participation that needs to be valued is that of investments in unlisted subsidiaries.
-Unum Limited holds a single £1 share in Claims Services International Limited (CSI), which amounts to 50% holding in that company.
-In Unum Limited, this is treated as a participation in net assets at 50%, and is fully consolidated for the purposes of the Unum EEA Group.
-CSI has been valued at the Solvency II values of its underlying assets and liabilities.
+UL holds a single £1 share in Claims Services International Limited (CSI), which amounts to a 50% holding in that company.
+In UL, this is treated as a participation in net assets at 50%, and is fully consolidated for the purposes of the Unum EEA Group.
+CSI has been valued at the SII values of its underlying assets and liabilities.